ben-izd/Trados-studio-Interpreter-caller-plugin/README.md

 ### Snippet 2

-Use following code to show your message in the middle of batch task while not interupting the script:
+Use the following code to show your message in the middle of batch task while not interupting the script:
 First install new windows terminal developed by microsoft because it supports UTF-8 encoding from [windows store](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701). then use this code in your script: